token2/fido2-manage.ps1/README.md

 ### Installation

-1. Download the script and run it as an administrator
+1. Download the script and extract to a folder
+2. Open Powershell session as admin and change to that folder
+3. Execute `Set-ExecutionPolicy -Scope Process Bypass` and confirm the action
+4. Run `.\prepare.ps1`
+5. The exe files are ready to launch

 ### Usage